SAP/sqlalchemy-hana/README.rst

 SQL error.

 The ``ARRAY`` datatype is not supported because ``hdbcli`` does not yet provide support for it.

-The ``JSON``datatype only supports saving/updating field contents, but no json-based filters/deep indexing, as these are not supported by HANA.
+The ``JSON``datatype only supports saving/updating field contents, but no json-based filters/deep indexing, as these are not supported by SAP HANA.

 Regex
 ~~~~~